 v8.10.00a-bjj

 We replaced the MAP module with an updated DLL that does not depend on the external libraries that previously made MAP difficult to recompile.
 The source code for MAP++ is available and able to be compiled with standard C compilers.

 The 64-bit version of the MAP DLL is now functioning.
-This means all functionality in the FAST_Win32.exe is available in FAST_x64.exe
+This means all modeling functionality in FAST_Win32.exe is available in FAST_x64.exe

 MoorDyn

-Documentation and sample input files for the FEAMooring module have been released.
+Documentation and sample input files for the FEAMooring module have been released at nwtc.nrel.gov/FEAMooring.

 TMD (tuned mass damper)